Needing to terminate a contract early is one of the most common reasons for which people seek legal help and advice.

 Sample of the kind of results such a search returns.
 "Ah, so you're saying I should look for a termination clause.
 Thanks a heap."

-Yet that's exactly what most the "How To Get Out of a Contract Early" articles offer.
 Why is generic advice useless for legal problems?
-Because you don't get to learn by trial and error, and for that reason, you need to have a high degree of certainty that the advice you are following will lead you to the desired outcome--because if it does not, there is usually not an opportunity to start over.
+Because, when you're handling your own legal issue for the first time, there are real consequences to getting it wrong.
+So, you don't get to learn by trial and error, and for that reason, you need to have a high degree of certainty that the advice you are following will lead you to the desired outcome--because if it does not, there is usually not an opportunity to start over.

 You need specific advice, on-demand, without having to wade through millions of "how to" articles.

-When the booked slot rolls around, the Veeto expert will then call your phone directly...so no automated phone systems, waiting on hold, or middlemen to contend with.
+How does it work?
+When the booked slot rolls around, the Veeto expert will call your phone directly...so no automated phone systems, waiting on hold, or middlemen to contend with.
 It's just you and a Veeto expert discussing your case for 10 minutes, and the goal of the call is for you to walk away with a full playbook you can use to resolve your case whether you decide to work with Veeto or not.

-Attorneys don't offer this kind of micro-consultation service for two reasons.
+Many attorneys don't offer this kind of micro-consultation service--for two reasons.

 There is a logic to this limitation, of course, and it is that attorneys are simply following the old adage...

 If you're good at something, don't give it away for free.

 I get that.
 And no hard feelings, of course.

 But it is precisely why we added the micro-consultation to the menu of Veeto services: because it meets an otherwise unmet need, at a price commensurate with the value of a large category legal cases that most attorneys can't/won't help you with.